Grace De La Rosa

 -----------------------------------

 Hubby and son went to our friends' place for dinner.
-I am too tired.
+I am too tired to do anything or go anywhere.
 Ate some Ramen noodle soup for dinner tonight.
 Not much of an appetite, though I did eat last night's leftovers for lunch -- 3 oz filet mignon, garlic potatoes and spinach.
 I'm very exhausted and my I'm going back up to bed now.
 Good night.

 -----------------------------------